Good and Bad Passwords How-To

 specifics of the misconfiguration and the bug, just about

-anything is possible, including root level compromises and exporting
+anything is possible, including system or administrative level

 feel smug or secure.